davidhalter/jedi/docs/docs/development.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To understand Python on a deeper level, |jedi| needs to understand some of the
-dynamic features of Python, however this probably the most complicated part:
+dynamic features of Python like lists that are filled after creation:

 .. automodule:: jedi.evaluate.iterable